CreatCodeBuild/deep-learning-capstone/README.md

 # Note
 git ignores .mat files.
 Please download data sets from http://ufldl.stanford.edu/housenumbers/

+Then create data/ dir and put them in this dir

+You need train_32x32.mat and test_32x32.mat

 Report is in report/report.pdf

 record/ contains all the result data